IOPS, bandwidth, and latency kstats for NFS server

 We want the IOPS, bandwidth, and latency kstats for NFS server.
 The bandwidth should include the NFS protocol overhead.
 The kstats should be two level: one "global" for the NFS server and broken down per share.

-Updated by Marcel Telka almost 5 years ago
+Updated by Marcel Telka about 5 years ago

 All of the IOPS, bandwidth, and latency kstats are I/O kstats.
 See kstat_io(9s) and kstat_queue(9f).
 For every NFS (or NFS_ACL) procedure/operation, one I/O kstat is used.
 For kstat_io(9s), the "writes" are transfers from NFS client to the NFS server (the NFS client "writes" the requests to the server), the "reads" are transfers from the NFS server to the NFS client (the NFS client "reads" the responses from the server).
 For kstat_queue(9f), only runq is used.